-The bank loans were secured by first and second general hypothec each for €2,316,436 over all assets present and future given by a Medserv Operations Limited, second special hypothec for €1,876,904 over temporary utile of Medserv site and property of Malta Freeport, joint and several guarantee of €2,169,574, pledge on receivables, guarantee for €12,270,000 given by the Company; first pledge over a combined business policy for €8,568,381 and pledge of insurance cover over purchased equipment for €1,334,000, a letter of undertaking given by the shareholders that Mr Anthony J Duncan and Mr Anthony S Diacono will directly or indirectly retain control and hold more than 51% of the issued capital; letter of undertaking by the parent company whereby it undertakes to maintain the present level of its control and interest in Medserv Operations Limited through its shareholding throughout the duration of the facilities, and a letter of undertaking by the company whereby it undertakes not to declare dividends or pay shareholders' loans without the bank's written consent.
-The USD denominated debt are designated as hedging instruments in a net investment hedge (note 27.6).
+The bank loans denominated in Euro were secured by first and second general hypothec each for €2,316,436 over all assets present and future given by Medserv Operations Limited, second special hypothec for €1,876,904 over the temporary utile dominium of Medserv site and property at Malta Freeport, joint and several guarantee of €2,169,574, pledge on receivables, guarantee for €12,270,000 given by the Company; first pledge over a combined business policy for €8,568,381 and pledge of insurance cover over purchased equipment for €1,334,000, a letter of undertaking given by the shareholders that Mr Anthony J Duncan and Mr Anthony S Diacono will directly or indirectly retain control and hold more than 51% of the issued capital; letter of undertaking by the parent company whereby it undertakes to maintain the present level of its control and interest in Medserv Operations Limited through its shareholding throughout the duration of the facilities, and a letter of undertaking by the Company whereby it undertakes not to declare dividends or pay shareholders' loans without the bank's written consent.
+The USD denominated debt are designated as hedging instruments in a net investment hedge (note 28.6).

-22.3 The carrying amount of the notes is made up as follows:
+23.3 The carrying amount of the notes is made up as follows:

+2019 €

+Balance at 1 January 2019 50,053,057

+Effect of movement in exchange rate 206,204

+Amortisation of transaction costs during the year 84,479

+Balance as at 31 December 2019 50,343,740

 2018 €

 Balance at 1 January 2018 49,570,641

 Effect of movement in exchange rate 349,801

 Amortisation of transaction costs during the year 132,615

 Balance as at 31 December 2018 50,053,057